-Each country in Europe and the Pacific Rim has unique laws, regulations, and directives regarding the manufacture and or marketing of medical devices within their borders that are comparable to the laws and regulations described above.
-While we have not fully researched each country and the respective laws, regulations, and directives we will completely do so in advance and we recognize product design changes will most likely be necessary based on practices and procedures in the operative environment in the Pacific Rim as well as product design changes necessitated by laws, regulations, and directives.
+Each country in Europe and Asia has unique laws, regulations, and directives regarding the manufacture and or marketing of medical devices within their borders that are comparable to the laws and regulations described above.
+While we have not fully researched each country and the respective laws, regulations, and directives, we will complete this analysis in advance and we recognize product design changes will most likely be necessary based on practices and procedures in the operative environment in Asia as well as product design changes necessitated by laws, regulations, and directives.